cjtorralba/PortlandStateJavaWinter2023/airline/src/main/resources/edu/pdx/cs410J/torral2/README.txt

 The source and arrival airport codes must be EXACTLY three characters, no numbers allowed.
 If it is not, then the program will exit and prompt you to run it again.

+There is also the option to have our airline and flights stored in xml format.
+By using the command line option '-xmlFile' You may specify the location of where you wish your airline to be stored.

+If you already have an airline stored within a textfile and wish to have it converted, you can use the Converter class.
+The converter class allows you to convert a textfile with valid information in it to an xml file containing the same information.
+To usage for the converter class is: java edu.pdx.cs410J.torral2.Converter textFile xmlFile Where 'textFile' is the location or path of the file you wish to convert, and 'xmlFile' is the location of the newly created xml file.

 To see command line usage for this program please run with no arguments.